marianapatcosta/my-personal-website/src/site-content/articles/expo-notifications.md

 ---
-title: 'Basics and pitfalls of Expo-notifications'
+title: 'Basics and caveats of Expo-notifications'
 date: '2021-09-08'
 slug: '/expo-notifications'
 featuredImage: ../../images/a1-expo-notifications-featured-image.png